 UPDATE 7.31.2021: For the record, I am extremely happy and blessed.
 I write this given the way people like me who have spoken out against injustice & seek unity have been taken out by their government.
 As evidenced by this write-up, I’m looking forward to a long life with my wife and my son.
 It’s a reflection of the time we live in that I have to say this given the way Joe Biden’s administration and our government as a whole are vilifying people who question their authority.

 We live in a time of global tribulation where humanity is being swallowed up by economic inequalities, a politics of resentment and a zeitgeist of separatism.
-Add on top of this a pandemic that has taken our sense of community—the one thing that mends broken spirits—and isolated us behind masks and social distancing, we are withdrawing into ourselves while clinging to our phones.
-Our abilities to connect in person being curbed by the fear of infections and the risks posed by a clandestine plague, we self-medicate by binging on Facebook, Instagram and Twitter.
+Add on top of this a pandemic that claimed my mom last year and has taken our sense of community—the one thing that mends broken spirits—and isolated us behind masks and social distancing, we are withdrawing into ourselves while clinging to our phones.
+Our ability to connect in person being curbed by the fear of infections and the risks posed by a clandestine plague, we self-medicate by binging on Facebook, Instagram and Twitter.
 We are staying connected virtually while we lose connections with friends, family and neighbors in reality.

 Many people think that the homeless chose their fate because they would rather beg than work, this is a line of thought that is equally ignorant and immoral.
 No one chooses to be poor.
 The truth is that once someone is broken by society’s indifference and the loss of self-confidence, it is exceedingly hard to get oneself up by the bootstrap—especially when those bootstraps are connected to shoes with worn out soles.